-This saleyard is almost a national icon, having held the mantle of Australia’s selling centre for a number of years with up to 12,000 head per sale.
-Visitors can witness first hand the sales, starting 8:00am Tuesday and Thursday.
-Ample free parking for cars and caravans.
+This saleyard is a national icon, having held the mantle of Australia’s selling centre for a number of years, with up to 12,000 head per sale.
+Visitors are able to witness the sales first-hand with 8:00am starts on Tuesdays and Thursdays, with ample free parking for cars and caravans.

 AVENUE OF HEROES

 Heritage listed Heroes Avenue, featuring 140 bottle trees, is a touching tribute to the fallen soldiers from the Roma District who lost their lives in the First World War.
-The planting began in 1818 with each tree displaying its own remembrance plaque.
+The planting began in 1818 with each tree accompanied by its own remembrance plaque.

-A must see for all visitors to Roma.
-This 7 million dollar living memorial to the pioneers of Australia’s oil and gas industry has two main areas.
+A must-see for all visitors to Roma.
+This multi-million dollar living memorial to the pioneers of Australia’s oil and gas industry has two main areas.

 THREE DIMENSIONAL MURAL

 Located at the Cultural Centre on the corner of Bungil and Quintin Streets.
 Open Monday – Friday 8:30 am to 5:00pm.
-This striking mural containing 17 local elements is interpreted by means of a ausio and light presentation, which gives a concise and interesting overview of the history, industry and culture of Roma and its district.
+This striking mural containing 17 local elements is interpreted by means of an audio and light presentation, which gives a concise and interesting overview of the history, industry and culture of Roma and its surrounding districts.

 MT ABUNDANCE HOMESTEAD